 Danish Central Library (next to The Schleswig Collection)

-Resources from the ECMI catalogue are not available to be borrowed, but can be consulted in the Reading rooms on the following days:
+Materials from the ECMI Library may not be loaned out, but can be consulted in the Danish library on the following days:

 Monday - Friday: 9 am - 7 pm